JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/vacuum_cleaner.md

 - `/cmd_vel` - Publish to this topic to set both linear and angular velocities.
 Message type: `geometry_msgs/msg/Twist`
 - `/roombaROS/laser/scan` - Subscribe to this topic to get laser scan data.
 Message type: `sensor_msgs/msg/LaserScan`
 - `/roombaROS/events/center_bumper` - Subscribe to this topic to detect collisions at the center of the robot.
-Message type: `gazebo_msgs/msg/ContactsState`
+Message type: `gazebo_msgs/msg/ContactsState`.**DISABLED**: use laser data in the center (90) to get the same result.
 - `/roombaROS/events/left_bumper` - Subscribe to this topic to detect collisions at the left side of the robot.
-Message type: `gazebo_msgs/msg/ContactsState`
+Message type: `gazebo_msgs/msg/ContactsState`. **DISABLED**: use laser data in the center (90) to get the same result.
 - `/roombaROS/events/right_bumper` - Subscribe to this topic to detect collisions at the right side of the robot.
-Message type: `gazebo_msgs/msg/ContactsState`
+Message type: `gazebo_msgs/msg/ContactsState`. **DISABLED**: use laser data in the center (90) to get the same result.

 #### Python